developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 <img alt="" style="height:350px" src="uninstall_confirm.png"/>
 <br>

-Manual uninstallation of EKB is complete.
+Manual uninstallation of Enterprise Keyboard is complete.

 ### Automated Uninstallation
 Enterprise Keyboard can be uninstalled from an organization's own MDM server to multiple managed devices in the same way as other Android apps.
 Alternatively, remote unstallation can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.